-Power BI - basic concepts for Power BI service
+Basic concepts for designers in the Power BI service

 When you open the Power BI service, you'll see a dashboard displayed.
 Dashboards are something that differentiates Power BI service from Power BI Desktop.

-The main features of your Power BI service UI are the following:
+Here are the main features of your Power BI service user interface (UI):